-Voice commerce technology has enough potential to transform the entire purchasing process by allowing customers to complete all its steps via voice commands.
+Voice commerce technology has enough potential to transform the entire shopping process by allowing consumers to complete all its steps via voice commands.
 Let us discuss each of the technology applications in more detail.

 Application 1.
 Product discovery

-A growing number of customers want to search for products online, avoiding the hassle of manual typing, so voice-powered product search is becoming increasingly popular.
-According to Statista, in 2021, browsing for new products was the most popular voice-command purchase activity in the US, with 44% of surveyed customers performing this action at least once.
+A growing number of consumers want to search for products online, avoiding the hassle of manual typing, so voice-powered product search is becoming increasingly popular.
+According to Statista, in 2021, browsing for new products was the most popular voice-command purchase activity in the US, with 44% of surveyed consumers performing this action at least once.

 So how can brands make their products searchable via voice?
 The approach primarily depends on their business needs and the choice of voice commerce platform provider.

 For example, if a company uses a Google Merchant Center account, it can entrust developers to create APIs and sync existing product catalogs with Google Shopping.
 Then APIs can submit data from the catalog (for example, information about prices, item features, or product availability) and transmit it to the Google Merchant Center.
 Then Google Shopping users will be able to discover these products using voice search.

 This is just one example of how you can make your products searchable by voice, however, there are even more technological applications.
 For instance, you can follow the approach to voice marketing taken by Nike.

 A couple of years ago, the company launched a basketball game broadcast aimed at promoting a collection of shoes with a voice-activated self-lacing feature.
 During the broadcast, consumers who liked the shoes could type "Ask Nike" into Google Assistant.
 Then, the voice commerce system transferred users to the page where they could pick up a pair of shoes.
 Thanks to this campaign, Nike was able to sell the entire collection within just six minutes.